jackmcguire1/SOLIRIUS-JAVA-CODING-EXERCISE/README.md

 # SOLIRIUS-JAVA-CODING-EXERCISE
-This is a solution to a coding excercise which i had to complete for a Junior Software Development position.
+This is a solution to a coding exercise which I completed as part of the application process for a Junior Software Development position

 ## SOLIRIUS JAVA CODING EXERCISE